 - When meat is done, shred with two forks and stir back into juices.
 Serve meat mixture with slotted spoon on tortillas with your choice of fixings.

 NOTE: You can forgo the salt, cumin, and chili powder and instead use Homemade Taco Seasoning or Homemade Fajita Seasoning.
 If you want to use a pre-made seasoning, try Holgrain Fajita seasoning from Vitacost – it’s free of MSG and it’s non-GMO.
-Use my referral link for $10 off your first $30 order!

 **See also, Crock Pot Beef Fajitas.**